wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 Aastra
 ------

 Aastra has been acquired by Mitel in 2014.
-In XiVO, the 6700 series and 6800 series phones are still referenced as Aastra phones, for historical and compatibility reasons.
+In Wazo, the 6700 series and 6800 series phones are still referenced as Aastra phones, for historical and compatibility reasons.